kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Module9_Ultimate_Integration_ALL_MODULES_1-9.md

     FORMAT(SUM(e.BaseSalary), 'C0') AS FormattedTotalSalary,
     FORMAT(AVG(e.BaseSalary), 'N2') AS FormattedAvgSalary

-FROM Employees
+FROM Employees e
+    INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
-WHERE HireDate IS NOT NULL
+WHERE e.HireDate IS NOT NULL
 GROUP BY UPPER(Department)
 ORDER BY COUNT(*) DESC;
 ```